ramin0011/RedisSharp/README.md

     var savedData = new DatabaseHelper.Save<Employee>( new Employee() { Name = "John Joe", Id =i });

- 2.strings
+ 2.strings types :
- in string mode an object is converted to a json string and will be deserialized from string to your class type thanx newtonsoft and stackexchange.extention
+ a string type object is converted to a json string and will be deserialized from string to your c# class type thanx to newtonsoft and stackexchange.extention

  this is another sample for string types